 For the vegetable add-ins:

-- 2 cups organic spinach (chopped)
+- 2 cups organic dry coconut flakes (chopped)

 - 2 tablespoons organic fresh parsley (chopped)